samsquire/ideas4/README.md

 # 239. Static loop split

 I wrote a model checker for my parallel communicating threads algorithm.
-It's very simple, it simply tries every interleaving to see if the behaviour would be correct with that interleaving.
+It's very simple, it simply tries various interleavings to see if the behaviour would be correct with that interleaving.

 Now this algorithm of the model checker isn't very efficient.
 I would like to statically analyse the code of all the loops and divide the loops and parallelise the code.